 - Fines: May be levied for community offenses.
 The range for fines is $25-250 (plus restitution, if applicable).
 Fines are to be paid in cash.

-- Disciplinary Warning: A disciplinary status in which the student is required to receive counseling from the Associate Dean for Community Life and may include some form of campus community service and/or growth contract
+- Disciplinary Warning: A disciplinary status in which the student is required to receive counseling from the Resident Director and/or Associate Dean for Community Life and may include some form of campus community service and/or growth contract

 - Suspension: An action by the Vice President for Student Development which separates the student from the University for a specified period of time not to exceed ten class days.
 During a suspension, a student is to go home immediately (unless the VPSD provides another option) and not return to campus until the specified period has ended.
 The parents of dependent students and appropriate faculty/staff will be notified.
 No refunds will be issued for days missed.
 When the student returns to campus, he or she will be placed on disciplinary probation, which will include mandatory mentoring.
 Academic consequences are determined by individual faculty members.